Physics-50/Module-3/docs/index.md

 In this module you will use the spacing between diffraction maxima to measure the wavelength of a laser pointer (provided).
 We will continue to investigate sources of uncertainty and the iterative process of comparing our results with theory.
 In this module you will collect data using a kit that we have provided (mailed to you).
 Please reach out to your instructors if there are any issues with your kit.

 Module 3 is four weeks long.
 Each week, except the last week, you will have a checkpoint due.
-These checkpoints will give us a chance to provide you feedback as your work towards the Module 3 deliverable: a scientific poster that effecdtively communicates your results including how the data was collected and analyzed.
+These checkpoints will give us a chance to provide you feedback as your work towards the Module 3 deliverable: a scientific poster that effectively communicates your results including how the data was collected and analyzed.
 In this module you should start with Week 1, and the relevant concepts will be linked in context as you go along through this and other weeks.

 1. [Week 1 - Exploratory Phase](week1)
     - Checkpoint: preliminary measurement of the wavelength of your laser pointer using the provided diffraction grating with 500 lines/mm